qeeqbox/credential-stuffing/README.md

 ## Example #1
 1. Adversary has a stolen username and password pair for a vulnerable
-2. Adversary uses the same pair for other
+2. Adversary uses the same pair for other websites

 ## Impact
 Vary